vrockai/pipeline-test/docs/content.md

 ---

-## Catch me if you can: capturing microbial community transformation by extracellular DNA using Hi-C sequencing
+## Catch me if you can: capturing microbial community transformation by extracellular DNA using Hi-C sequencing.
+ 08.05.2023, _D Calderón-Franco, MCM van Loosdrecht, T Abeel, DG Weissbrodt_

+The transformation of environmental microorganisms by extracellular DNA is an overlooked mechanism of horizontal gene transfer and evolution.
+It initiates the acquisition of exogenous genes and propagates antimicrobial resistance alongside vertical and conjugative transfers.
+We combined mixed-culture biotechnology and Hi-C sequencing to elucidate the transformation of wastewater microorganisms with a synthetic plasmid encoding GFP and kanamycin resistance genes, in the mixed culture of chemostats exposed to kanamycin at concentrations representing wastewater, gut and polluted environments (0.01-2.5-50-100 mg L-1).
+We found that the phylogenetically distant Gram-negative Runella (102 Hi-C links), Bosea (35), Gemmobacter (33) and Zoogloea (24) spp., and Gram-positive Microbacterium sp.
+(90) were transformed by the foreign plasmid, under high antibiotic exposure (50 mg L-1).
+In addition, the antibiotic pressure shifted the origin of aminoglycoside resistance genes from genomic DNA to mobile genetic elements on plasmids accumulating in microorganisms.
+These results reveal the power of Hi-C sequencing to catch and surveil the transfer of xenogenetic elements inside microbiomes.

 [Source](https://link.springer.com/article/10.1007/s10482-023-01834-z)

+10.1007/s10482-023-01834-z

 ---